Omay238/particlesim/README.md

 it to update the libraries, and add some features.
 That took around 11.5 hours, while the actual simulation (this repository) took around 8 hours as of writing this readme.

+This was pretty difficult to make, as there were a lot of things that I had never done with Rust, and I'm still quite new.
+It would've been quite reasonable to do this in like half the time, if I were to know what I was doing, but unfortunately, I do not.
+There's also some bugs that I have not been able to squash.
+(Who knows if this'll change by the time I submit the project)

 ## Running

 The easiest way to run is to download a release from GitHub (only time will tell if I get that working in time lol), but